spoulson/ytsync/README.md

 If the content has already been downloaded, it will be skipped.
 Or, pass option `-f` to force overwrite.

-## Sync All Playlists On a Channel
+## Sync All Playlists on a Channel
 ```sh
 $ ytsync --api-key <key> sync-channel <channel_id>
 ```